KinglittleQ/PSMNet/README.md

 ### 3) Visualize result

-This repository uses tensorboardX to virsualize training result.
+This repository uses tensorboardX to visualize training result.
 Find your log directory and launch tensorboard to look over the result.
-The default log directory is `/log`
+The default log directory is `/log`.

 ``` shell
 tensorboard --logdir <your_log_dir>